TL:DR summary on Collections;

 What are Collections

-For Blender 2.8 scene and project organisation has been improved with the introduction of Collections as a replacement for Layers.
+For Blender and newer versions scene and project organisation has been improved with the introduction of Collections as a replacement for Layers.
 This change removes the Layers button array from the 3D View Header (which itself has undergone overall changes) making use of the Outliner editor, the upper-right area of the interface, as an object manager, a tool similar in function to those found in Photoshop, GIMP, Photo-Paint etc. so scene and project data generally, can be better organised and managed using familiar manipulation metaphors.

 Design note: aside from the addition of Collections, the Outliners Display Mode options have been condensed and reorganised into (currently) six main categories instead of the twelve or so previously available – this may mean hunting around for specific items to find out where they’ve been moved.